tirupati17/wreely-android/README.md

 # Wreely - Social Android App

-This repository hosts the Android application for Wreely - Social, a social networking platform.
-The app is designed with a focus on user experience and performance.
+This repository is an open-source Android application for Wreely - Social, a social networking platform.
+It's designed to provide a seamless social networking experience tailored for Android devices.

 ## Features